Sidstumple/cmd-touch/manual.md

 6. Add a year.
 7. Add a blok.
 8. Add course types.
-9. Add connected courses, **Important**, only add connected courses on projects, this is how the page knows which courses to add under which projects.
+9. Add connected courses, **Important**: only add connected courses on projects, this is how the page knows which courses to add under which projects.
 3. Click `Save` to save your changes.

 Editing a course: